jim-easterbrook/Photini/src/doc/other/installation.rst

 .. |nbsp| unicode:: 0xA0
     :trim:

+.. highlight:: none

 Installation
 ============

-Installation of Photini is done in two parts - first install Python, then use Python to install Photini.
+Installation of Photini is done in two parts - first install Python, then use Python to install and run Photini.

 Installing Python
 -----------------